Feminism in India: Marriage

 Most of the average Indian woman's life is spent in marriage; many women are still married before the legal age of 18, and the incidence of non-marriage is low in India.
 Childbearing and raising children are the priorities of early adulthood for Indian women.
 Thus, if they enter the workforce at all, it is far later than Indian men.
 Urban Indian men reach the peak of their labour force participation between the ages of 25 and 29, while urban Indian women do so between the ages of 40 and 44.
 Because of this, women have less time for the acquisition of skills and fewer opportunities for job improvements.

 There is a poor representation of women in the Indian workforce.
 Females have a ten percent higher drop-out rate than males from middle and primary schools, as well as lower levels of literacy than men.
 Since unemployment is also high in India, it is easy for employers to manipulate the law, especially when it comes to women, because it is part of Indian culture for women not to argue with men.
 Additionally, labour unions are insensitive to women's needs.
 Women also have to settle for jobs that comply with their obligations as wives, mothers, and homemakers.

+Indian feminists attempt to challenge the patriarchal structure of their society in a variety of ways.
+Sampat Pal Devi is a former government worker and mother of five, who noticed domestic abuse and violence within her own community as she grew up in India.
+As a result, she decided to start a vigilant group known as the 'Gulabi Gang' who track down abusers and beat them with bamboo sticks until it is believed that they have repented and victims have been sufficiently avenged..
 The Gulabi Gang in India wear pink saris and carry lathis (bamboo staves) for protection against physical attack, and punish abusive husbands, publicly shaming and sometimes beating them.
 They also watch out for and expose dowry beatings, dowry death, rape, child marriages, desertion, depriving girls of education, child molestation, and sexual harassment.
 They have invaded police stations to demand that police investigate these matters, and other things that affect the community such as corruption.
 India's police are notoriously corrupt and sometimes only the threat of a full-scale female riot will get them to act.
 Nobody knows quite how many of them there are.
 Estimates range from 270,000 to 400,000.

 In 2018 the Supreme Court of India struck down a law making it a crime for a man to have sex with a married woman without the permission of her husband.